nl-portal/nl-portal-frontend-libraries/CONTRIBUTING.md

 ## Instructions for contributing

-1. Request For Change for bigger features or repository specific issue for smaller tasks/bugs
+1. [Request For Change](https://github.com/nl-portal/nl-portal-issues) for bigger features or repository specific [issues](https://github.com/nl-portal/nl-portal-frontend-libraries/issues) for smaller tasks/bugs
 2. Proposal is discussed and added to the above rfc/issue
 3. Code is written
 4. Pull request to relevant branch (See [Branching and workflows](#branching-and-workflows))